 The U.S. tax system may seem confusing to international visitors.
 That is because it is confusing — many in the U.S. pay licensed tax preparers or attorneys to interpret the laws, forms and tax filing requirements.
 While the International Education Office is not allowed to give individual tax advice, we hope this general information will answer some of your basic questions.

-Sakes tax is a state tax added to any item sold, except for certain food items.
-In the Bay Area, the sales tax is approximately 8.25%.
+Sales tax is a state tax added to any item sold, except for certain food items.
+In Michigan, the sales tax is 6%.
 Sales tax may vary by city and country.
 There is no way to get a refund of sales tax.

 State and Federal Taxes are assessed by both the federal government and state government, with each state having its own state tax requirements.
 In California, state and federal income taxes must be paid by anyone who receives U.S. source income, including those in F-1 status.
 This tax is called personal income tax.
 Certain individuals may be exempt or eligible for reduced tax obligations due to a tax treaty between their home country and the U.S. (see tax treaty information below).
 Common types of taxable income may include salaries, scholarship and interest on bank accounts.